alexanderovie/datos/docs/interfaces/IHotelsPackDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`HotelsPackElement`](../classes/HotelsPackElement.md)[]

-Defined in: main.ts:107638
+Defined in: main.ts:116809

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 ***